 Michael joined Watsi on June 8th, 2016.
 Five years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation supported Duncan, a strong and optimistic man from Kenya, for pain-relieving spinal fusion surgery.
+Michael's most recent donation supported Dom, a traditional pottery maker from Cambodia, to fund hip replacement surgery so she can walk again.

 Michael has funded healthcare for 69 patients in 13 countries.